yapalfredo/AndroidHomework8/README.md

 This 8th homework contains only an activity.
 This is just all about input validation using Regular Expressions.

-The activity contains:
+The activity contains:<br>
-3 EditText fields (Email Address, Phone Number, and Date of Birth) 3 TextView fields (for showing errors) and a button for checking if all fields satistfy the validation then invokes a Toast.
+3 EditText fields (Email Address, Phone Number, and Date of Birth) <br>
+3 TextView fields (for showing errors) <br>
+1 button for checking if all fields satistfy the validation then invokes a Toast.

 Given: July 19th, 2019